Updated 3rd May 2020

 The Star Citizen in game economy will be dynamically controlled by the systems in place to create a supply and demand based system.
 This video from 2013 explains the vision for planned the in-game economy in Star Citizen.

-We highly recommend new players interested in learning about the economy to start with this video.
+It is highly recommend for new players interested in learning about the economy to start with this video.

 About The In Game Star Citizen Economy Category